usu-cidi/individual-quiz-data/README.md

 * What you expected to happen
 * What actually happened
 * As much output from the terminal as possible - copy and pasted, not in a screenshot
+* Look in the cidi-individual-quiz-data-master folder and attach the canvasData.txt and contextReport.txt files if they've been created
 * Your course ID (and specific quiz ID, if applicable)
 * What OS you're using (Windows, Mac)
 * Any other information that you think could be useful